cloudfoundry/bosh/bat/README.md

 When all of the above is ready, you can run `rake bat` which will run the whole test suite.

 ## TODO
-* add rake task to download stemcell & bat-release (for full automation)
+* add rake task to download stemcell (for full automation)